hsynercn/omni/README.md

 Amazon Cognito user pools may be used for authentication.
 There is an external API integration on this service, circuit breaker pattern can increase our microservice stability.

 Response is a simple JSON object with a status code and stringfied body.
 Country information is grouped under employeeCountry object.
 Optional identifier is returned with generatedIdentifier.
-Be awera firstName, lastName and dateOfBirth are not reliable combination for unique id generation, we may need additional integration in this service for id uniqueness.
+Be aware firstName, lastName and dateOfBirth are not reliable combination for unique id generation, we may need additional integration in this service for id uniqueness.

 ```json
 {